mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/onboarding/README.md

 New staff will be invited to share feedback of their onboarding experience after 30 days of working at Mattermost.
 FT Staff will receive an invitation via email to complete the 30-Day Onboarding Survey in Culture Amp.
 Early feedback from new hires is a crucial way to gather insights about what is going well and what needs to be improved in the onboarding process.
 The feedback shared in the survey will help the People team identify key areas to focus on to continue making Mattermost a great place to work.

-### New Staff Feedback Session with CEO and HR
+### New Staff Feedback Session with CEO and the People Team

 Similar to [CEO listening tours](https://handbook.mattermost.com/operations/operations/company-cadence#ceo-listening-tours) in this session, new colleagues are asked to share [likes and wishes](https://handbook.mattermost.com/company/about-mattermost/mindsets#likes-and-wishes) about anything related to Mattermost and the Onboarding Program.
+This session with the CEO is scheduled 2 months after the start date of new staff.

+The People Team will invite new staff members to a week-1 check-in.
+The check-in is an opportunity for new staff members to reflect on their first week, review resources, programs, policies, and tools, and ask the People Team questions.
+Here's a list of [questions](https://docs.google.com/document/d/1eIffSDfWH24myJXZES1jOtfIZp9_xM6Swx5lWNdnxiM/edit) the People team will walk through together with the new staff member during the check-in.

 ### New Colleague Feedback